Shooing away her babysitting blues…

 Handsqueeze Rating: 🙂 🙂 🙂 🙂 🙂🙂 🙂 🙂10

 Hulk Rating: 0/10

 This review was added to Moon in Gemini’s Workplace in Film and TV Blogathon.
-Other films with this cast include Elisabeth Shue in Soapdish, Maia Brewton in Back to the Future and George Newbern in Terms of Endearment (1993) and the Father of the Bride films mentioned here.
+It was also added to Hollywood Genes’ Always A Bridesmaid Film Blogathon.
+Other films with this cast include Elisabeth Shue in Cocktail and Soapdish, and Maia Brewton in Back to the Future.
 Vincent D’Onofrio starred in Ed Wood.
-Keith Coogan starred in The Love Boat (1977-87), Knight Rider (1982-96) and Fantasy Island (1977-84).
+Keith Coogan starred in The Love Boat, Knight Rider, and Fantasy Island.